This article is part of The Ascender, the Highrise platform for articles and resources.

 Role-playing offers a convenient route for practicing negotiation skills and preparing to discuss your position.
 A negotiation coach offers the perfect partner for this.
 However, a family member or a friend can play this role and act as an HR representative.

-During role-playing, practice negotiation techniques such as clear and confident communication, active listening, flexibility and calm responsiveness, asking open-ended questions to clarify details and understand their perspective, focusing on the value you bring to the table, and even being prepared to walk away.
+During role-playing, practice negotiation techniques such as clear and confident communication at workplace, active listening, flexibility and calm responsiveness, asking open-ended questions to clarify details and understand their perspective, focusing on the value you bring to the table, and even being prepared to walk away.

 As a bonus tip, record yourself and refine areas that need improvement.